 What is IAATO?

 Tourism in Antarctica is skyrocketing, with 42% growth in passenger numbers forecast for next season.
-With 80% visitors stepping foot on the top 20 sites, there's huge strain on a tiny portion of this precious continent.
+With 80% of visitors stepping foot on the top 20 sites, there's a huge strain on a tiny portion of this precious continent.
 Facing these numerous environmental challenges head-on is the visionary International Association of Antarctica Tour Operators, IAATO.

-• IAATO is a voluntary organisation, resolved to set industry standards that will protect Antarctica.
+• IAATO is a voluntary organisation, resolved to set industry standards that will protect Antarctica

-• Meeting once a year, IAATO passes policies, procedures and guidelines through a democratic vote, often going over and above the minimum requirement.
+• Meeting once a year, IAATO passes policies, procedures and guidelines through a democratic vote, often going over and above the minimum requirement

 Going Ashore in Antarctica - IAATO guidelines